lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 }
 ```

-## Example 2 - Remove the variable setting from the initial child group
+## Example 2 - Unset variable from initial group to validate if expected result occurs

 On the next test, unset `test` from `[cluster:vars]` as ini inventory [hosts.ex2.ini](./hosts.ex2.ini):